 '''

--- Value may not be empty
+-- Key and value may not be empty

-not self.value.isEmpty()
+not self.key.empty() and not self.value.empty()

 '''

 Tagging allows to add user defined or tool specific information to any language element.
 It is up to the user or tool vendor who applied the tags to interpret them.
-Examples for tagging include author tags, version tags, and categorization into areas of concern like "endeavor space", "customer space", and "solution space".

-9.3.2 AlphaAndWorkProduct
+10.2.2 AlphaAndWorkProduct